tbklang/documentation/docs_src/implementation/35-typechecking.md

         * The third argument, is `ref`-based, meaning what we provide it is the variable which will have the result of the enforcement (if coercion is required) placed into
         * The last argument is `true`, meaning _"Please attemt coercion if the types are not exactly equal, please"_

-The last line ocnatining an asssertion:
+The last line containing an asssertion:

 ```{.d .numberLines}
 assert(isSameType(